 I think it’s safe to say that there is some relationship between calories and obesity.

-Belief #7: Sugar is public enemy #1
+Nutrition Myth #8: Sugar is public enemy #1

 Many people believe that added sugars are the biggest issue with our food system.
 However, it seems that added sugars and obesity diverged around 2000.